Sravan4a9/STEPin-Embedded-casestudy/1_Requirements/Readme.md

 1.It's only applicable for the countries which having lowest temperture

 ## Opportunities
-1.It can be implemented by replacing heaterby air conditioners so that it will help in all countries
+1.It can be implemented in some countries where temperature is very low in winter.

 ## Threats
 1.It is not suitable for higher temperature environments.